How the Nitrax Math Keyboard actually works.

 The app recognizes the combination

-It understands that this shortcut should produce a mathematical symbol, not normal text.
+It understands that this key combination should produce a mathematical symbol, not normal text.

 3